Skip to main content

 Send

 What it does: Send uses the LithoBlocks Slack app to compile the template with your data and post the message to Slack.
 LithoBlocks owns the delivery and the Slack app connection.
-Where it’s available: Send API routes, send from the builder (testing), and send from the slash command flow.
+Where it’s available: The versioned send API (POST /v1/templates/send), send from the builder (testing), and send from the slash command flow.
 You get full functionality of the LithoBlocks platform and services: actions, interactivity, modals, message updates, and webhook delivery.
 No additional configuration is required besides connecting the LithoBlocks Slack app to your Slack organization.

 When to use which